gerardpc/python-course/docs/programming/sql/select_statements.md

 INNER JOIN table2 AS t2 ON t1.id = t2.id;
 ```

 We will see more about `JOIN` statements later.

+!!!note
+    We can use break lines in SQL queries to make them more readable, but this is not necessary.
+    With breaklines or not, the query will be executed in the same way.

 We can also use aliases to define new columns:
 ```sql
 SELECT
     CustomerName,